The purchase of breakdown cover for your vehicle is a personal thing and should

 Taking the time to choose the right policy that suits your lifestyle is an important step.

-Tip: Never buy a policy unless you are sure of what you are purchasing, take the time to be informed, read the small print on the websites to make sure you purchase the right breakdown cover for you.
+Tip: Never buy a breakdown cover policy unless you are sure of what you are purchasing, take the time to be informed, read the small print on the websites to make sure you purchase the best breakdown cover for you.